If you’re looking for a hiking shoe that gives your foot more of a natural feel, you might want to consider zero-drop running shoes.

 If you’re looking for a hiking shoe with zero drops, it’s worth taking the time to explore your options.
 While trail runners are the most popular option, there are also hiking zero-drop boots available that offer very similar benefits.

-Be sure to take into account how long it will take you to adapt to the new shoes before choosing to embark on a long hike with barefoot hiking shoes and makes sure your body has had proper time to adjust prior to leaving.
+Be sure to consider how long it will take you to adapt to the new shoes before choosing to embark on a long hike with barefoot hiking shoes, and make sure your body has had proper time to adjust before leaving.

-Most choose a minimalist shoe due to the comfort along with being constructed with breathable materials allowing them to dry faster when wet.
+Most choose a minimalist shoe due to its comfort and being constructed with breathable materials, allowing it to dry faster when wet.

-Do keep in mind that your feet will end up wet on a thru-hike and drying is an important need normally not thought about until too late.
+Remember that your feet will end up wet on a thru-hike, and drying is an important need typically not thought about until too late.